INFO-201-Fall-2023/final-project-repositories-Kwang37/README.md

 # Public Interest based on viewers' interest in video content on the Internet
 ## Story Pitch

-In contemporary times, video has emerged as a pivotal communication medium, enabling individuals and organizations to create and disseminate content across multiple internet platforms.
+Nowadays, video has emerged as a pivotal communication medium, allowing individuals and organizations to create and disseminate content across multiple internet platforms.
-Given the widespread use of video in various domains such as entertainment, business, education, social media, and medical science, it is crucial to comprehendthe kind of video content that viewers are interested in watching.
+Given the widespread use of video in various domains including entertainment, business, education, social media, and medical science, comprehending the kind of video content that viewers are interested in is important.
-The proposed study aims to explore the relationship between public interest and viewers' interest in video content on the Internet.
+The study aims to explore the relationship between public audience's interest in video content on the Internet.
-The investigation will focus on identifying the types of video content that viewers are interested in and how they align with the public interest.
+The investigation will focus on identifying the types of video that viewers are interested in and how they align with the public interest.
 The study's significance lies in highlighting the role of video content in shaping public opinion and discourse, emphasizing the need to prioritize the public interest while creating and promoting video content.
-The research will utilize both content creator and viewer perspectives to analyze the kind of video content that is relevant to the public interest.
-Ultimately, the study aims to promote a better understanding of the importance of creating and promoting video content that serves the public interest, given the profound impact of video content on society.
+The research will utilize both content creator and viewer perspectives to analyze the kind of video content that is most relevant to the public interest.
+The study aims to promote a better understanding of the importance of creating and promoting video content that serves the public interest, given the profound impact of video content on society.

 The proposed study investigating the link between public interest and viewers' interest in Internet video content is noteworthy for several reasons.
-First and foremost, the use of video content has become a vital element of contemporary communication, enabling individuals and organizations to effectively convey messages.
+First, the use of video content has become a vital element of contemporary communication, enabling individuals and organizations to effectively convey messages.
-The widespread use of video content in various domains, such as entertainment, education, business, social media, and medical science, highlights its potential to shape public opinion and discourse.
+The widespread of video as a new media in various domains, such as entertainment, education, business, social media, and medical science, highlights its potential to shape public opinion and discourse.
 Furthermore, understanding the types of video content that attract viewers and their alignment with public interest is crucial for promoting informed decision-making and responsible citizenship.

 Additionally, the research being proposed places emphasis on the significance of generating and endorsing video content that caters to the welfare of the general public.
 The aforementioned holds great importance, considering the obligation of content generators and platforms to give precedence to the welfare of the general public in influencing communal outlooks and discussions.